sanfinity-Iot/openremote/Tutorial:-Open-Weather-API-using-HTTP-Agent.md

-The examples below describe interactively linking asset attributes to HTTP APIs using the [HttpClientProtocol](https://github.com/openremote/openremote/blob/master/agent/src/main/java/org/openremote/agent/protocol/http/HttpClientProtocol.java).
-The following examples are assuming that you are using the basic environment, which can be deployed in docker using the demo.yml profile (refer to the main page of the [wiki](https://github.com/openremote/openremote/wiki)).
+This tutorial explains how to connect to the Open Weather API using the [Http Agent](./User-Guide%3A-HTTP-Agent) and is based on the basic environment described in the quick start.

 # Basic HTTP API